Skip to main content.

 How it's Used

-The Hazard Analysis Program is a direct link to this step.
-In this program, there are examples of hazard types and forms for employees (JHAMs) and subcontractors (PWHA) to help identify the hazards in specific jobs and steps.
+Work Planning and Control The Work Planning and Control Program is a direct link to this step.
+In this program, there are examples of hazard types and forms for employees (ATAs) and subcontractors to help identify the hazards in specific jobs and steps.
 Using the AHA Library also assists in finding out if the area we'll be working in has hazards already identified.

-Lessons Learned This program looks at time when planning or tools didn't work so well, and figures out ideas on making them better.
+Lessons Learned Inside the Contractor Assurance and Contract Management group, this program looks at time when planning or tools didn't work so well, and figures out ideas on making them better.
 Using examples from SLAC, other DOE labs, and the local area, there are several topics covered and ideas gathered.
 When analyzing hazards, sometimes it helps to see what didn't work first - we may not have thought of something as a hazard until we see that it's happened to somebody else first.

 Lessons Learned Some Lessons Learned also provide an analysis of better ways of controlling the hazards in the future.